jonatas1n/vuejs-challenge-1-boilerplate/README.md

 #### Pagination

-As there are over 1,200 Pokemon, pagination should be implemented for the list view.
-The PokeAPI does [provide paginated responses by default, with parameters to tweak as needed.](https://pokeapi.co/docs/v2#resource-listspagination-section)
+As there are over 1,200 Pokémon, pagination should be implemented for the list view.
+The PokéAPI does [provide paginated responses by default, with parameters to tweak as needed.](https://pokeapi.co/docs/v2#resource-listspagination-section)

-### 2. Pokemon Details
+### 2. Pokémon Details

 Upon clicking view, a details pane should appear next to or below the list (depending on screen size) with the following details:

 - Name
-- Pokedex Number
+- Pokédex Number
 - Sprite (front view)
 - Height (in feet and inches)
 - Weight (in pounds)
-- Flavor text (Pokedex description, in English)
+- Flavor text (Pokédex description, in English)

 ### 3. My Team

-As a user, I would like to add Pokemon to my team (up to six Pokemon).
+As a user, I would like to add Pokémon to my team (up to six Pokémon).
 This should be persisted across browser refresh and/or new tabs using a Pinia store.

 The My Team view should:

-- Allow the user to remove a pokemon from their team.
+- Allow the user to remove a Pokémon from their team.
-- Allow the user to view details of a Pokemon in their team (same requirements as Pokemon Details).
+- Allow the user to view details of a Pokémon in their team (same requirements as Pokémon Details).

 ## Design

 Due to their part-time job as a Gym Leader, the assigned designer for this application was not able to finish a proper Figma mock-up in time. _You’ll have to improvise!_

-Project Manager Oak has requested we build the UI to be reminiscent of the Pokedex designs as represented in the Pokemon HeartGold/SoulSilver Version games for Nintendo DS.
+Project Manager Oak has requested we build the UI to be reminiscent of the Pokédex designs as represented in the Pokémon HeartGold/SoulSilver Version games for Nintendo DS.
 As the application is not built for a handheld, some artistic license can be taken with the design, as long as it's presentable.

 Please note: the layout should be mobile-responsive.
 You can’t replace a portable device with a desktop-only application!